What is a target market?

 - You can create a more appealing and effective marketing strategy.
 Knowing your target audiences’ distinct features means you can create a marketing approach that will be more appealing to them.

 - You’ll stand out from the competition.
-By honing in on your target customers and adapting your strategy accordingly, you’ll be ahead of the 76% of marketing executives that don’t use behavioral data to target their marketing efforts.
+By honing in on your target customers and adapting your strategy accordingly, you’ll be ahead of the 76% of marketing executives that don’t use behavioural data to target their marketing efforts.

 - You’re able to target and retarget your audience for better outcomes.
 Comscore found that retargeting customers led to a 1046% uplift in searches for the advertised brand.